Caellwyn/well-predicter-tanzania/README.md

 # Understanding The Data

 The dataset we used contains volumnious and often redundant information about each well.
-Many features were mostly redundant, such as `water_quality` and `water_quality_group` or `scheme_management` and `management`.
-Others had too many categorical values to encode, or were so specific to each well as to be of little use in making predictions such as `scheme_name` or `installer`.
-Here is a comprehensive description of each feature:
+Many features were overlapping, such as `water_quality` and `water_quality_group` or `scheme_management` and `management`.
+Others had too many categorical values to encode, or were to specific to be useful in making predictions, such as `scheme_name` or `installer`.
+Here is a comprehensive description of the features and their meanings:

 ## Features:
 1. `amount_tsh`: total static head.
 How high the water gets pumped from where it starts.